 Burial Mounds or Cairns: Stop the Desecration

-I also found a burial mound (previously disturbed in the 1940's) but thankfully restored and maintained now by my community only a few streets over.
+I also found a burial mound (previously disturbed in the 1940s) but thankfully restored and maintained now by my community only a few streets over.

 I have not seen anyone ever going to bulldoze any other form of cemetery.
-You don't hear of someone searching a "Jewish cemetery" for clues, or bulldozing a "military cemetery" for clues do you?
+You don't hear of someone searching a "Jewish cemetery" for clues or bulldozing a "military cemetery" for clues, do you?
 Just because the ancestors were mound builders doesn't give you the right to desecrate them.
-These are GRAVE SITES and should be left undisturbed.
+These are grave sites and should be left undisturbed.
 If you know of anyone doing this, please report them to the authorities!

-Prayer For Indigenous People
+A Prayer and Apology to Indigenous People

-I ask of the indigenous people to come together as a whole and document history with the archaeologists who are doing so today so that it is done so in a respectful manner and these important discoveries are found.
+I ask of the Indigenous people to come together as a whole and document history with the archaeologists who are doing so today, so that it is done so in a respectful manner and these important discoveries are found.

 I heard stories growing up of how horrible Chief was treated, racist slurs and remarks.
 My grandfather (in younger days) was always getting in brawls to defend him.
 I met Chief a few times as a child, and he was one of the nicest men I knew.
 How odd it was (most said) at the time, for an Italian and an Indian to be best friends.
 To me, that was just normal.
 To some, it was unheard of.
 My mother was accepted by Passamaquoddy friends in Maine, and they gave her the name of Little Squaw.
 How beautiful for everyone to get along

 For all of that bad history, I would like to say, I'm sorry for what my ancestors may have done to you in the past.
-I pray for you, that your hurt heals, and new technology and new found respect will help us now honor the miraculous history of indigenous people.
+I pray for you, that your hurt heals and new technology and new found respect will help us now honor the miraculous history of Indigenous people.

 I would like to apologize.,

 for all of those who won't say they are sorry,